 Credit risk is the risk to current or projected financial condition and resilience arising from an obligor's failure to meet the terms of any contract with the Company or otherwise perform as agreed.
-We try to ensure that our credit portfolio is resilient to economic downturns.
+We recognize that we are exposed to cyclical changes in credit quality.
+Consequently, we try to ensure that our credit portfolio is resilient to economic downturns.
 Our most important tool in this endeavor is sound underwriting.
 In unsecured consumer loan underwriting, we generally assume that loans will be subject to an environment in which losses are higher than those prevailing at the time of underwriting.
 In commercial underwriting, we generally require strong cash flow, collateral, covenants and guarantees.
-In addition to sound underwriting, we continually monitor our portfolio and take steps to collect or work out distressed loans.
+In addition to sound underwriting, we closely monitor economic conditions and loan performance trends to assess and manage our exposure to credit risk and take steps to collect or work out distressed loans.
 For further information on our loan underwriting standards, see "MD&A-Credit Risk Profile-Primary Loan Products" in our 2020 Form 10-K.